Track rain and storms across Chiang Mai and northern Thailand's mountain valleys. Updated every 5 minutes.

 Radar covers the basin and main valleys well.
 Deep valleys behind high peaks may have reduced coverage, but storms approaching Chiang Mai city are tracked accurately.

 Yes.
-Monitoring radar for prolonged heavy rainfall upstream (north of the city) provides early warning of rising river levels, usually 2–4 hours before flooding reaches central Chiang Mai.
+Watching radar for sustained heavy rainfall upstream (north of the city) gives advance warning of rising river levels, typically 2–4 hours before flooding reaches central Chiang Mai.

 Radar detects rainfall regardless of smoke.
-During haze season, radar can identify those much-needed rain showers that help improve air quality.
+During haze season, radar can spot the welcome rain showers that help clear air quality.

-Chiang Mai’s rain is rapid, shaped by the terrain, and impossible to predict from a weekly forecast.
-The map updates every 5 minutes — often 2–5 minutes faster than other apps — so by the time a cell is crossing the Doi Suthep ridge, you’ve already spotted it coming.
+Chiang Mai's rain is fast, terrain-shaped, and impossible to predict from a weekly forecast.
+The map updates every 5 minutes — often 2–5 minutes faster than other apps — so by the time a cell is crossing the Doi Suthep ridge, you've already seen it coming.

 Rain Viewer Essential gives you: